NASAWorldWind/WebWorldWind/HowToBuildWebWW.md

 Then you can use the commands below to build artifacts.

-- Build all artifacts (worldwind.js, worldwind.min.js and WebWorldWind.zip):
+- Build all artifacts (worldwind.js, worldwind.min.js):
   `npm run build`

 - Only run the tests: